Groovy52/Groovy52.github.io/publications/sald-net/index.md

 	​

-The global context-aware feature is:
+A global context-aware feature is computed as:

 𝑎
 𝑖